Plants often have a variety of problems. In most cases, this is due to improper care.

 The second common cause of drooping is root rot.
 This disease is caused by too much watering, poorly drained soil, or pots without holes.
 As a result, the roots soften and begin to rot.

-Symptoms are drooping leaves and petioles.
-The leaves may also begin to turn brown.
-Over time, root rot can develop into stem rot and the plant will lie on the ground.
+Symptoms include drooping leaves and petioles, which may also begin to turn brown.
+Over time, root rot can develop into stem rot, and the plant will lie on the ground.

 Place the plant in full shade until it has fully recovered.
 Water the heuchera only when the soil is 1.5 to 2 inches dry.